RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/1_home_screen/index.en.md

 When a new project is created, it appears in the Project List area.
 Follow the steps in [Open Project](#open-project) below to enter the workflow screen.

+__About Directory Trees__
+The directory tree in the Create New Project dialog shows the folder configuration under the base directory.
+Also, the base directory is the directory specified by the -v option when WHEEL is started.
+For details, refer to [How to start]({{site.baseurl}}/for_admins/how_to_boot/#how-to-start).
+{: .notice--info}

 ## Open Project
 To open a project and transition to the workflow screen: